Chemical Corps: Southwest Asia

 After Iraq invaded Kuwait in 1990 and much of the world responded by amassing military assets in the region, the United States Army faced the possibility of experiencing chemical or biological (CB) attack.
 The possibility of CB attack forced the army to respond with NBC defense crash courses in theater.
 Troops deployed to the Gulf with protective masks at the ready, protective clothing was made available to those troops whose vicinity to the enemy or mission required it.
 Large scale drills were conducted in the desert to better acclimatize troops to wearing the bulky protective clothing (called MOPP gear) in hot weather conditions.

 Though Saddam Hussein had renounced the use of chemical weapons in 1989, many did not believe he would really honor that during a conflict with the United States and the broader coalition forces.
 As American troops headed to the desert, analysts speculated about their vulnerability to CB attack.
 Although the location of Hussein's chemical munitions was unknown, their existence was never doubted.

 Gulf War I was fought without the Iraqi Army unleashing chemical or biological munitions; Eric R. Taylor, of the CATO Institute, maintained that the effective, U.S. threat of nuclear retaliation halted Hussein from employing his chemical weapons.
 The locations of many of Iraq's chemical stockpiles were never uncovered and there is widespread speculation that U.S. troops were exposed to chemical munitions while destroying weapons caches, particularly near the Khamisiyah storage site.
 After the war, analysis suggested the chemical defense capabilities of U.S. forces were woefully inadequate during and after the conflict.
 In addition, some experts, such as Jonathan B. Tucker, suggest that the Iraqis did indeed employ chemical weapons during the war.

 1990–present

 As a result of the 1995 sarin gas attack on a Tokyo subway and the growing concern about a terrorist chemical attack, the U.S. Congress passed laws to implement a program to train civilian, law enforcement, and fire agencies on responding to incidents involving chemical agents.
 Further, United States Army Reserve chemical units began fielding equipment and training Soldiers to perform mass casualty decontamination operations.

 A 1996 United States Government Accountability Office report concluded that U.S. troops remained highly vulnerable to attack from both chemical and biological agents.
-The report blamed the U.S. Department of Defense for failure to address shortcoming identified five years earlier during combat in the Persian Gulf War.
+The report blamed the U.S. Department of Defense for failure to address shortcomings identified five years earlier during combat in the Persian Gulf War.
 These shortcomings included inadequate training, a lack of decontamination kits and other equipment, and vaccine shortages.